2

 16935 County Road 3465, Ada, OK 74820

-Beautiful 5 acres with a 3-year-old 2 bed/2 bath mobile home.
+Motivated Seller!
+Beautiful 5 acres with a 4-year-old 2 bed/2 bath mobile home.
 Partly wooded with a natural spring located 6.7 miles west of Ram Jack.
 This is a must see!
 Outdoor above ground storm shelter located right outside the front door.
 Fruit trees on property.
-There is a mobile home sitting on the south side of the property that will be removed.
+2 hour notice required before showing.

 Brynna Crow McGraw, REALTORS